pingcap/docs/op-guide/prometheus.md

 1. Click the Grafana logo to open the sidebar menu.
 2. On the sidebar menu, click "Dashboards" -> "Import" to open the "Import Dashboard" window.
 3. Click "Upload .json File" to upload a JSON file.
 See [tidb-grafana.json](https://github.com/pingcap/docs/blob/master/etc/tidb-grafana.json) as an example.
-4. Click "Save & Open".A Prometheus dashboard is created.
+4. Click "Save & Open".
+A Prometheus dashboard is created.